 Most hand-knotted rugs have wool pile (nap) and cotton foundation.
 However, there are rugs which have wool or silk in both pile and foundation and other combinations of these and they generally tend to be more expensive.
-Wool pile rugs are generally more durable, stain resistant, easier to maintain & clean, etc. Machine-made rugs mostly have synthetic pile (Nylon, Polyester, Acrylic, Polyethylene, etc.) but some are also made with wool pile (more expensive).
+Wool pile rugs are generally more durable, stain resistant, easier to maintain & clean, etc. Machine-made rugs mostly have synthetic pile (Polypropylene, Polyester, Acrylic, etc.) but some are also made with wool pile.
 Flat-weaves are generally made of wool (Surface fiber with pattern – foundation may be other fibers) but also use cotton, jute, sisal, etc.

 Pile rugs have pile or nap on the face which is generally knotted to the foundation threads (as in hand-knotted rugs) or anchored to the foundation fabric by some means like adhesives (as in hand- tufted rugs) whereas Flat-weaves don’t have any pile and are either woven like a cloth (Kilims, Soumak, Dhurries, etc.) or are made by embroidering (Chain-stitches) or by needling (Needle-points) or by hooking (Hooked rugs) the decorative threads on to a piece of cloth or backing.